igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 --- abstract

-This draft adapts the general technique described in draft-ferrieuxhamchaoui-tsvwg-lossbits ({{LOSSBITS}}) for QUIC using reserved bits in QUIC v1 header.
+This draft adapts the general technique described in draft-ferrieuxhamchaoui-tsvwg-lossbits draft-ferrieuxhamchaoui-tsvwg-lossbits for QUIC using reserved bits in QUIC v1 header.
 It describes a method that employs two bits to allow endpoints to signal packet loss in a way that can be used by network devices to measure and locate the source of the loss.

 --- middle